al-zivkovic/Discord-Music-Bot/README.md

 This is a Discord music bot that allows users to play videos directly from youtube in a voice channel.

-You will need to create your own Discord bot from their developer portal and then create a .env file in the root project folder with the contents TOKEN={discord_bot_token}
+You will need to create your own Discord bot from their developer portal and then in the .env file put your bot token: TOKEN="insert_your_token_here"

 ## Run Locally: